 “That doesn’t mean we know what’s going on inside our heads.”

-“Just what’s going up other places.”
+“Just what’s going on inside other places.”

 “Seriously, she’s still pissed we just decided to show up unannounced.”

 “Yeah, but I bet they loved it, especially when their parents freaked out.”

 “She did say Joan is pining for you.”

 “It’s not the girls we need to talk about.”

 “What?
 Are you still against Minehan staying with us?”

 The boy is clueless.